TheBlackChamber/commons-encryption/README.md

 Prior to making use of the commons-encryption library it may be necessary to install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html).

 ### Usage
-In order to make use of the commons-encryption library you first need to download the jars from here on github, or alternatively if you use maven you will soon be able to download the dependency from maven central repository.
+In order to make use of the commons-encryption library you first need to download the jars from here on github, or alternatively if you use maven you are able to download the dependency from maven central repository.

 ###### Maven Dependency
 ```XML